 Conditions can change in parks for many reasons.
 For the latest information on changes to local conditions, please visit the relevant park page on the Parks Victoria website.

 Be bushfire ready in the great outdoors.
 Refer to the Bushfire Safety section on the Parks Victoria website for tips on how to stay safe.

-Rayner's Stonefruit Orchard currently grow over 350 varieties of fruit and is around an hours drive..Cannibal Creek Vineyard
+Rayner's Orchard currently grow over 360 varieties of fruit and is around an hours drive from the..Cannibal Creek Vineyard

 Cannibal Creek Vineyard hand picks their grapes and their wines are crafted with a minimal amount..Blue Lotus Water Garden

-The Blue Lotus Water Garden has grown to cover over 14 acres featuring thousands of exotic lotus..Elmswood Estate
+The Blue Lotus Water Garden has grown to cover over 50,000 square metres (14 acres) featuring..Elmswood Estate

 Elmswood Estate is a boutique winery situated on 20 acres in the red lands area of the Yarra..Sir Paz Estate

 In 1997, Sir Paz Estate planted the first vines on the picturesque property in the southern hills..Five Oaks Vineyard

 Eighty-year-old oaks and towering cypresses stand sentinel outside Five Oaks Vineyard, a..Gumbuya Park